OTT/Over The Top

 Similarly, voice OTT services, like Skype or WhatsApp, are increasingly common instead of phone calls.

 What is OTT advertising?

-Many OTT services operate on a paid subscription basis, but a large number also run advertisements.
+Many OTT services operate on a paid subscription basis, but a large number also run advertisements — or offer tiered packages that allow users to either pay for ad-free experiences.
 OTT advertising is much like legacy media advertising, usually taking place between songs or episodes, but it is delivered through the streaming media on OTT platforms.

-There are two main types of OTT advertisement set-ups, client-side and service-side.
+There are two main types of OTT advertising set-ups, client-side and service-side.

 In a client-side setup, the viewport for the streaming media loads the ad before the episode or film is shown.
 In a server-side ad insertion, the ad is integrated seamlessly into the frames of the media, meaning it is not possible to ad-block.
 However, it is a much more technically challenging proposition to support server-side ad insertion, so it is still relatively uncommon.